Samsung has a broad line of Galaxy Tab

 The pros?
 Asurion insures a lot of devices.
 They also purchased uBreakiFix

 , giving them a massive brick and mortar presence.
 Most of you aren’t more than 20-30 minutes away from uBreakiFix store, and that can be a big deal.

 The cons, though, are probably a little obvious.
 Their service is fragmented in a massive way.
 Your experience is going to feel different depending on the retailer you’re going through, and simply finding your existing warranty can be mind-numbingly frustrating.

 And good luck finding pricing information ahead of time: you’re likely to get pressured into an Asurion sale at the point of purchase, where you can’t compare with other brands.
 It’s not hard to imagine that companies taking this approach and hiding their rates maybe, just maybe, aren’t offering the most competitive rates.
 In fact, we know their rates are not the lowest.

 The defining feature of an Upsie extended tablet warranty

 is the price.
-Upsie keeps its overhead low: the company doesn’t have an expensive retail footprint, and it doesn’t advertise in some of the conventionally very expensive ways (like TV spots in big games), so that savings gets passed along directly to Upsie customers
+Upsie keeps its overhead low: the company doesn’t have an expensive retail footprint so savings gets passed along directly to Upsie customers

-With Upsie, you also get all the quality you could ask for – the same or better as the coverage offered by other brands.
-Upsie works with some of the same insurance carriers, offering protection against accidental damage, liquid damage and more.
-Plus, a wide range of mechanical defects and failures are covered, too.
+With Upsie, you also get all the quality you could ask for - the same or better as the coverage provided by other brands.
+They offer protection against accidental damage, spills and a wide range of mechanical defects and failures.